-The recommended solution for the gateway component is the MiVoice Border Gateway, which has been specifically designed for Teleworker applications.
-With the MiCollab and MiVoice Business Express platforms, the provider can choose whether to use the embedded MiVoice Border Gateway or an external MiVoice Border Gateway for their needs.
-For information on configuring a MiVoice Border Gateway refer to section 5.7 of this document.
+The recommended solution for the gateway component is the MiVoice Border Gateway, which is specifically designed for Teleworker applications.
+With the MiCollab and MiVoice Business Express platforms, the provider chooses whether to use the embedded MiVoice Border Gateway or an external MiVoice Border Gateway for their needs.
+For information on configuring a MiVoice Border Gateway, refer to section 5.7 of this document.

-MiCloud Management Portal makes it a lot easier to employ MiVoice Border Gateways in solutions, as it has the ability to manage SIP trunk routing rules and client devices as part of the solution.
+MiCloud Management Portal makes it easier to employ MiVoice Border Gateways in solutions, as it has the ability to manage SIP trunk routing rules and client devices as part of the solution.